 How Texas Sinus & Snoring is Responding to COVID-19

 After careful review of all of our practice and all safety measures for patients, staff and providers during the COVID-19 situation, we are able to see patients as well as perform surgeries.
 If you would like to schedule your follow up visit or a new patient visit, please feel free to call our office, 346-413-9313.
-If you delayed your pending surgery during the uncertain time, please feel free to call and reschedule.

 Our office is taking all precautions and is fully prepared to provide a safe and sanitized environment.
 We care about you and your family as well as our staff and choose to provide a facility you are comfortable returning to.